Political Science (PLS) courses

 PLS 771 Seminar in Public Administration

 This course is designed as the foundation course for the Master of Public Administration program.
-Topics covered include the development of public administration, political, social, economic, and legal processes and institutions, the policy process, and values and ethics.
-All students will complete a major research paper related to one of these topics.
+Topics covered include the development of public administration as a field of inquiry, political, social, economic, and legal processes and institutions, the policy process, and values and ethics.

 PLS 772 Introduction to Public Safety Services

 This course introduces students to the current principles and practices of public safety services from the theoretical and practitioner's perspective.
 Course will cover how services are provided, management challenges, the levels of emergencies and disaster operations, preparedness, recovery and mitigation.

 PLS 773 Hazard Analysis, Mitigation, and Preparedness

 This course focuses on crucial actions taken in preparing the emergencies.
 All public safety agency work begins with a thorough analysis of the hazards faced whether they are from natural causes or manmade.
 The course will introduce students to various methods for conducting the hazard analysis regardless of whether for law enforcement, fire service, emergency medical services or 9-1-1.
 The class examines various methods to mitigate the occurrences of those incidents and how public safety agencies can prepare themselves and the public for when they occur.

 PLS 774 Municipal Planning and Zoning